 Transform weak details into strong ones

-The details in the sentence ground the scene and work harder to show action than the original, telling sentence of The girl rode her bike to the park as fast as she could.
+The details in this version ground the scene and work harder to show action than the original, telling sentence of The girl rode her bike to the park as fast as she could.
 Could they do more?
 What kind of trees are they?
 Show us those mailboxes.
-Give this setting some personality: The girl pedaled as fast as she could down Birch Street, mature trees and quirky mailboxes whizzing by before she turned onto Walnut and the wooden sign with the rainbow-lettering came into view: Friends-Meet Community Park.
+Give this setting some personality: The girl pedaled as fast as she could down Birch Street, mature trees and quirky mailboxes whizzing by before she turned onto Walnut.
+The wooden sign with rainbow-lettering came into view: Friends-Meet Community Park.

 Practicing word economy

-Practice these tips enough and you’ll start to make different and better word choices during the generative process, so the revision process won’t be so labor-intensive.
+Practice these tips enough and you’ll make different and better word choices during the generative process, so the revision process won’t be so labor intensive.

-But no matter what stage of the process you’re in, your writing will be much improved by practicing word economy through eliminating generic, weak, and redundant words and phrases in favor of strong, evocative details.
+But no matter what stage of the process you’re in, you'll improve your writing by practicing word economy through eliminating generic, weak, and redundant words and phrases in favor of strong, evocative details.

 Use ProWritingAid to speed up the revision process